 Female Palumboism

-However, circumstances like this don't come up very often at all.
-Palumboism is not very common among female bodybuilders.
-Thus, you won't find too many of them.
-The most common ailment that seems to affect them is virilization, which refers to the process in which they gain masculine features, including increased muscular mass, body hair, and deeper voices.
+Thus, you will find only a few of them.
+The condition that affects them most frequently is virilization, which refers to the process in which they gain masculine features, including increased muscular mass, body hair, and deeper voices.
+Despite this, some genuine incidents of Palumboism in female athletics still exist.

 How to Reverse Palumboism